ameersarwar/cross_expression/README.md

 <img width="717" alt="Screenshot 2024-07-05 at 1 04 13 AM" src="https://github.com/ameersarwar/cross_expression/assets/174621170/eb205442-3840-47c7-9dbd-a7ae587ba9a6">

 The gene pairs in `cross` now only include those showing statistically significant cross-expression across our tissue slice.
-In total, you should have `52` pairs (out of `8778` possible pairs in our `133` gene panel).
+In total, you should have `52` pairs (out of `8778` possible pairs in the `133` gene panel).

 **!!
 Important !!**

 Gene expression is spatially variable, e.g., a gene may be expressed in some slices but not in others.
-Since cross-expression captures coordinated gene expression, it may also spatially be spatially variable, e.g., a gene pair may cross-express in some slices but not in others.
+Since cross-expression captures coordinated gene expression, it may also be spatially spatially variable, e.g., a gene pair may cross-express in some slices but not in others.
 Accordingly, understanding the input gene expression and cell coordinates is essential when interpreting the results of the `cross_expression` algorithm.

 **!!
 Important !!**

-POINT ABOUT THRESHOLDING BEFOREHAND/ DOING IT PER GENE, ETC.
+Here, we have assumed that a gene is expressed within a cell if its count is non-zero.
+However, one may think that gene expression is stochastic and apply a threshold to distinguish background expression from genuine transcription.
+Consequently, the user may input the thresholded matrix.
+The `cross_expression` function will count the non-zero entries as instances of gene expression.

 ### Cross-expressing cells on tissue
 We now have statistical evidence that, for the genes listed in `cross`, the expression of one gene in a cell predicts the expression of another gene in the neighboring cell.
 But spatial transcriptomics allows us to see gene expression in space.